spawaskar-cora/cora-docs/docs/user-guide/modules/dnas/dnas.md

 !!! tip

     CoRA allows you to create multiple DNA samples for a specimen.
-If you have multiple dna samples, CoRA will create a Consensus DNA Profile for you with data from the multipel samples.
+If you have multiple dna samples, CoRA will create a Consensus DNA Profile for you with data from the multiple samples.
 Consensus DNA Profile is a powerful feature of CoRA.

 ![](media/new-dna-profile.gif)